-The rear cover panels are secured to the stove with three screws each.
-Two of the screws need only be loosened, not removed, to remove the panels.
+The rear cover panels are secured to the stove with (2) 5-16" screws each.
+The screws need only be loosened, not removed, to remove the panels.
 It is recommended that the rear covers are installed using a 5/16" socket, wrench or nut driver after the unit is in place and the vent pipe is installed, to prevent contact with hot or moving parts.